raguay/ModalFileManager-NWjs/README.md

 But, I've never been happy with the file managers I've used. [fman](https://fman.io/) is great, but not actively being maintained and expanded upon.
 I also don't really like python, it's API language.
 So, I decided to jump in and make one to suit me better.
 This is how Modal File Manager was started.
 I wanted something that was as configurable as TkDesk was, but with a modal keyboard model for hotkeys.
 To take it even further, new modes and keymaps can be added with extensions.
 Along with anything else you can do with a full Node.js backend.

 Since there are so many dual pane file managers available, I knew this would never be a marketable product (and I did not want the hassle of endless customer complaint over a feature not working the way they want it).
-Therefore, I'm making this an open source project to hopefully get some help in really making this thing shine.
+Therefore, I'm making this an open source project to hopefully get some help from other to really making this thing shine.

 Therefore, I hope you enjoy this little program as much as I have.
 Feel free to sponor the project or just give me some tips along the way.
 Any help is appriciated.